vitorvasc/openfeature.dev/CONTRIBUTING.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+> [!NOTE]
+> If you are using a language other than English, you can run `yarn start -- --locale [language]` to start the server in the desired language.

 ### Local Development with Devbox

 To develop locally with [Devbox](https://www.jetify.com/devbox), Follow the steps below: